laravel/docs/broadcasting.md

             console.log(notification.type);
         });

-In this example, all notifications sent to `App\User` instances via the `broadcast` channel would be received by the callback.
+In this example, all notifications sent to `App\Models\User` instances via the `broadcast` channel would be received by the callback.
 A channel authorization callback for the `App.User.{id}` channel is included in the default `BroadcastServiceProvider` that ships with the Laravel framework.